Emergent Symmetry in Brownian SYK Models and Charge Dependent Scrambling: Introduction

 In this work, we study operator dynamics of the Brownian SYK model, focusing on the complex case with charge conservation.
 Building on previous work on the Majorana Brownian SYK model~\cite{Sunderhauf2019}, we demonstrate that Brownian SYK models have a simple symmetry structure for arbitrary $N$ after taking the random disorder average, which makes the numerical calculation of the OTOC at large finite $N$ possible even in the case with charge conservation.
 The operator dynamics can be organized into various irreducible representations~(irreps) of the symmetry group.
 We show that in the case of the Majorana Brownian SYK model, this approach maps the operator dynamics to that of an SU(2) spin in imaginary time, with the angular momentum being related to $N$.
 In the case of the complex Brownian SYK model, which is the primary focus of this work, this approach maps the operator dynamics to an SU(4) spin with conserved weights and the particular irrep is related to $N$.
 In both cases, the largest Hilbert space dimension required to compute the OTOC scales linearly with $N$, drastically reduced from the original Hilbert space that scales exponentially with $N$.
 This allows for numerical computation of the OTOC for large but finite $N$ and also makes the derivation of the OTOC possible for all times in the large $N$ limit.
 We emphasize that the original Brownian SYK model does not have the specified symmetry structure, which only appears after taking the random average.
+This work is also related to recent studies on the emergent discrete symmetry resulting from the disorder average over replicas in random circuit models~\cite{Nahum_2018, vasseur2019entanglement, zhou2020entanglement, jian2020measurement, bao2021symmetry, nahum2021measurement, bao2020theory} and large $N$ field theory calculations of the static SYK model~\cite{jian2021measurement, jian2021quantum}.
+These discrete symmetries can be intuitively understood as the interplay between permutation among replicas and the physical symmetries of the model.
+This work demonstrates that the effective model emerging from the Brownian SYK model at any $N$ is not only invariant under these discrete symmetries, but is closed within a larger continuous symmetry group, SU(2) in the case without charge conservation, or SU(4) with charge conservation, for which the discrete symmetry group is a subgroup.
+Furthermore, when the model is non-interacting, i.e., quadratic in the fermionic operators, it is invariant under the continuous symmetry group \cite{ winer2020exponential,zhang2021syk}.

 We begin this work with a discussion of the map between operator spreading and scrambling in systems with Majorana fermions, followed by complex fermions.
 To this end, we provide a picture of operator dynamics when they are restricted by the U(1) symmetry in the complex model.
 We utilize this understanding to analytically compute the late time values of the OTOC in each charge sector, for an arbitrary complex fermionic model with charge conservation.